The Transfer Pricing Law Review: United Kingdom

 Taking a wider view, the UK transfer pricing landscape continues to be reshaped by international tax reform efforts led by the OECD.
-The original BEPS project increased focus on functional analysis in applying the transfer pricing rules in the UK, to ensure that transfer pricing outcomes are aligned with the individuals involved in value creation.
-More profound change is potentially around the corner, in the form of the OECD's Pillar One and Pillar Two proposals.
-It is already clear that the challenge of integrating the conceptual and practical framework of Pillar One (and, to a lesser extent, Pillar Two) with conventional approaches to transfer pricing, and navigating the areas of overlap, will open up new perspectives on fundamental tenets of transfer pricing, in the UK no less than elsewhere.
+The original BEPS project increased focus on functional analysis in applying the transfer pricing rules in the United Kingdom, to ensure that transfer pricing outcomes are aligned with the individuals involved in value creation.
+The OECD's Pillar One and Pillar Two proposals signal a more profound shift.
+It is already clear that the challenge of integrating the conceptual and practical framework of Pillar One (and, to a lesser extent, Pillar Two) with conventional approaches to transfer pricing, and navigating the areas of overlap, will open up new perspectives on fundamental tenets of transfer pricing, in the United Kingdom no less than elsewhere.

-1 Steve Edge and Dominic Robertson are partners and Tom Gilliver is an associate at Slaughter and May.
-The authors wish to thank Matthew Mortimer for research assistance on this chapter.
+1 Steve Edge is a senior consultant, Dominic Robertson is a partner and Tom Gilliver is an associate at Slaughter and May.
+The authors wish to thank Rufus Sachdev-Wood for research assistance on this chapter.

 2 HMRC International Manual (INTM412050).

 3 Union Castle Mail Steamship v.
 HMRC UKUT 316 (TCC).